 When a veterinarian begins to think about retirement, he/she often considers selling their veterinary practice several years prior to actual retirement.
 He/she investigates how to sell a veterinary practice and finds that some colleagues sold their veterinary practices to consolidators.

-Should you think about selling your veterinary practice to a Consolidator?
+Should you think about selling your veterinary practice to a consolidator?

 If a consolidator offers what seems like top dollar, the idea sounds enticing.
 Selling to an associate can take years whereas consolidators can close the deal much more quickly.
 If, however, you contact some colleagues for their input about the process and the result, you are likely to find that these same colleagues express dissatisfaction with the resulting situation.

 The main reason for U.S. veterinarians to sell to consolidators is to manage cost pressures and to avail themselves of the bargaining power that larger organizations have.
 The downside of selling to a typical consolidator is that owners lose control.
-Yes, your colleagues continued working at the veterinary practice that they developed over many years, but now they find themselves left out of decisions about management and operation of the clinic they built with so much care.
+Yes, your colleagues continued working at the veterinary practice that they developed over many years, but now they find themselves left out of decisions about the veterinary practice management and operation of the clinic they built with so much care.
 They no longer have control of their practice, and their daily clinic work doesn’t provide the excitement it did prior to selling to a consolidator.
 They go to work each day as an employee instead of an owner.

-How About selling your veterinary practice to an Associate?
+How about selling your veterinary practice to an associate?